• Pinterest

 Now they are used as fun, home decor pieces.
 Sugar molds come in all different sizes.
 I have two 6-hole ones (one white, one natural), a 3 hole one and one that just has one hole.
 All of mine are reproduction ones, not antiques.

-To decorate the sugar mold for summer, I used deep blue hydrangea flowers that were originally part of a garland.
+To decorate the sugar mold for summer, I used deep blue hydrangea flowers from a garland.
 I used my handy dandy bolt cutters to cut the garland apart.

 garland with blue hydrangea